Siferiax/blog/content/posts/logseq-queries-workflow/contents-page.md

 ![notities.png](notities.png)
 Queries related to my note taking.
 In all honestly I barely check this section, so no wonder it is all the way at the bottom.
 I've written [a little bit about my note taking in the past](../../musings/changing-note-taking).
 I use different types of notes.
 I have plain notes I add to my journal, just thoughts and feelings about stuff, I don't generally label those or give them a template.
 Those fall outside of this whole section.
-This section is for bigger notes.
-Ideas, and notes about articles, things to further explore later.
+This section is for bigger notes, like ideas, notes about articles, or things to explore further in the future.

 ### Vandaag (today)
 The first query simply shows any notes I made today.